Skip to content

 The register() Function

-The below example is the register() function from the noaa plugin:
+The below example is register() from the noaa plugin:

 Register function example